Home » Breakfast » Vegetable Breakfast Casserole Recipe

 Recipe Variations

-This recipe is so easy to customize make your own, here are a few suggestions to customize your breakfast egg casserole:
+This recipe is so easy to customize and make it your own, here are a few suggestions to customize your breakfast egg casserole:

-Add Meat.
-Add 1/4 to 1/2 pound of chopped cooked meat such as ham, bacon, breakfast sausage, or spicy Mexican chorizo sausage.
+Add Meat – Add a quarter to half a pound of chopped cooked meat such as ham, bacon, breakfast sausage, or spicy Mexican chorizo sausage.

-Mexican Breakfast Casserole.
-Chorizo sausage, potatoes, diced jalapeno pepper, tomatoes, red peppers, green bell peppers, and cotija cheese.
+Mexican Breakfast Casserole – Add cooked chorizo sausage, potatoes, diced jalapeno pepper, tomatoes, red peppers, green bell peppers, and cotija cheese.
 Serve with a side of guacamole and salsa.

 Serve your breakfast casserole with a side of hot sauce like this homemade sriracha sauce!